- Problems with thinking and memory can have a wide range of causes.

 - Cognitive impairment caused by HIV is usually mild in people taking HIV treatment.

 You might have noticed changes such as a shorter attention span, slowness in processing information, less fluency in the use of language, a reduced ability to plan and organise everyday life, or lapses in memory.
 Most people in their 50s, 60s and 70s begin to notice some lapses in memory or slower thinking.
 These changes are a normal part of getting older.
-But if someone has more of these difficulties than other people of the same age, this may be described as cognitive impairment.
+But if someone has more of these difficulties than their peers of the same age, this may be described as cognitive impairment.

 Cognitive impairment can have a wide range of causes.
 While we often think of the mind and the body as separate spheres, our physical health has a great impact on our cognitive processes.
 Cognitive impairment is usually caused by physical changes and diseases in the brain.